 Mail Designer 365 has a separate mobile editor to ensure fully responsive email design.
 Here are some helpful ways Mail Designer 365 ensures your email also looks great on mobile:

-Email clipping could be especially problematic if you have important information or call to action links at the end of your email, as this content may be missed by your recipients.
-Furthermore, if your disclaimer containing the unsubscribe link is clipped, this could even result in legal issues.
+Email clipping is especially problematic if you have important information or call to action links at the end of your email, as this content may be missed by your recipients.
+Furthermore, if your disclaimer containing the unsubscribe link is clipped, this could even result in legal issues and damaged deliverability — another major side effect of email rendering issues.

-Here are some quick tips on how to reduce email size.
+Here are some quick tips on how to reduce email size and avoid clipping-related rendering issues.
 For more detailed information, check out this guide.

 We hope you found these best practice email design tips useful.
 Try them out in your next newsletter to ensure your email campaign doesn't fall victim to common email rendering issues!